 Single-stepping over an instruction that clears the General Interrupt Enable bit (for example DINT or BIC #GIE,SR) when the GIE bit was previously set may corrupt the PC.
 For example, the DINT or BIC #GIE,SR is a 2-byte instruction.
-Single stepping through this instruction increments the PC by a value of 4 instead of 2 thus corrupting
+Single stepping through this instruction increments the PC by a value of 4 instead of 2 thus corrupting the next PC value.

-Insert a NOP or no operation() intrinsic immediately after the line of code that clears the GIE bit.
+Insert a NOP or no_operation() intrinsic immediately after the line of code that clears the GIE bit.